 Each student will give one 15 minute (max) mini-lecture, using PowerPoint, at the start of each class.
-The lecture will present a brief argument based on the week's assigned question.
+The lecture will present a brief argument based on the week's assigned question and should include and introduction with a clearly stated thesis and brief outline of the lecture.
 While the course readings can be used, the lecture does not need to address all or any of them.
 Instead, it should focus on making a clear argument based on the assigned question.
 Students can reformulate the question if desired but must get the instructor's permission to do so.
 The lecture must make use of PowerPoint and must include: